-1. If you can, take advantage of both the San Jose (SJO) and Liberia (LIR) airports.
+1. Take advantage of both the San Jose (SJO) and Liberia (LIR) airports.

 San Jose is located roughly in the center of the country, while Liberia is in the Guanacaste province just an hour from the ocean.
 If it’s possible to fly into one airport and out of the other, do so.
 This allows you to do more as you won’t need to backtrack if you’re trying to cover several destinations on one trip.

 If there is one major activity you’re most excited about doing in Costa Rica, focus on that.
 Some of the top bucket list things in Costa Rica – such as hiking Cerro Chirripo, white water rafting down the Rio Pacuare, or visiting the remote Corcovado National Park – are a little off the beaten path and so it’s typically easier to start there and travel back towards the airport.
 If you need help making a list of priorities, check out these 20 unforgettable experiences.